elfsternberg/riggedregex/rust/06_riggedglushkov/README.md

 function to instantiate that implementation for your use case.

 The `Parser` version has a specific moment of complexity that can't be
-elided: in the `Mul` implementation, the multiplication of two sets is the cartesian product of those sets: a new set containing all possible combinations of ordered tuples made up of a member of the first set with a member of the second set.
+elided: in the `mul` implementation, the multiplication of two sets is the cartesian product of those sets: a new set containing all possible combinations of ordered tuples made up of a member of the first set with a member of the second set.
 For our purposes, this is a still a string, so our implementation involves building those tuples and then generating a new string by concatenating the orderded pair.
-This takes a bit of memory thrashing.
+This takes a bit of memory thrashing, but much less now that I've solved the `mul(&x, &y)` issue.